Thank you for your message. We will contact you shortly.

-Zero/negative interest rate policy remains a key market support, but investors are beginning to focus on the eventual normalization of policy.
+Zero/negative global interest rate policy remains a key market support, but investors are beginning to focus on the eventual normalization of policy.

 - Geopolitical flare-ups: China, Russia, Turkey, Iran.